confluentinc/tutorials/kafka-on-docker/README.md

  docker compose up -d
 ```

-The `-d` flag runs the docker container in detached mode which is similar to running unix commands in the background with a `&`.
-To confirm the container is running run this command:
+The `-d` flag runs the docker container in detached mode which is similar to running Unix commands in the background by appending `&`.
+To confirm the container is running, run this command:
 ```shell
 docker logs broker
 ```